ctu-vras/multirobot-calibration/README.md

 # multirobot-calibration
-A universal multisensorial Matlab toolbox for robot kinematic calibration
+A universal multisensorial Matlab toolbox for robot kinematic calibration.